scicloj/scicloj.github.io/content/en/blog/opening-up/index.md

 ## The November meetings

-Here we share a few notes from the discussions we had in November, where a few Clojure-friendly academics met and thout together for a while.
+Here we share a few notes from the discussions we had in November, where a few Clojure-friendly academics met and thought together for a while.

 See also the [#data-science>scicloj paper - initial meeting](https://clojurians.zulipchat.com/#narrow/channel/151924-data-science/topic/scicloj.20paper.20-.20initial.20meeting) topic thread at the [Clojurians Zulip Chat](/docs/community/chat/) and following topic threads on related topics.